metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

     provided train_datasets and val_datasets passed to the Trainer, as well as the dataset_info passed to the model.

+The architecture must also define a documentation file which contains the default hyperparameters, along with their types and descriptions.

-To comply with this design each architecture has to implement a couple of files inside a new architecture directory, either inside the ``experimental`` subdirectory or in the ``root`` of the Python source if the new architecture already complies with all requirements to be stable.
+To comply with this design each architecture has to implement four files inside a new architecture directory, either inside the ``experimental`` subdirectory or in the ``root`` of the Python source if the new architecture already complies with all requirements to be stable.
 The usual structure of